martinambrus/AuxiliaryASR/README.md

         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

-All of the auxiliary losses honour a `warmup_epochs` key (`3` for the CTC penalties and `5` for the attention-duration guard in the default config) so you can delay their activation until the alignment has roughly converged.
-The CTC-side expected-duration guard stays one-sided and now hinges at roughly two frames with a power-weighted penalty, nudging the median toward the target before annealing back once the model consistently holds tokens longer.
+All of the auxiliary losses honour a `warmup_epochs` key (`3` for the CTC penalties and `4` for the attention-duration guard in the default config) so you can delay their activation until the alignment has roughly converged.
+The CTC-side expected-duration guard stays one-sided and now hinges on the forward–backward expectation around a little over two frames, combining a soft-plus hinge with a power-weighted penalty so the gradients stay smooth while still pushing the median above the target before annealing back once the model consistently holds tokens longer.

-The coverage helper now applies a locally normalised hinge with a scaled frame target (`target_scale: 2.25`) plus a hard floor (`min_coverage_frames: 2.20`) alongside a lighter total-variation prior over the non-blank posterior mass.
-The scaled target asks the model to accumulate a little over two frames of non-blank probability per token while the slightly stronger overshoot penalty (`locked_weight: 0.08`) keeps longer holds legal without allowing extreme spikes, so durations can recover sooner without exploding blank runs.
+The coverage helper now applies a locally normalised hinge with a scaled frame target (`target_scale: 2.35`) plus a hard floor (`min_coverage_frames: 2.30`) alongside a slightly firmer total-variation prior over the non-blank posterior mass.
+The scaled target asks the model to accumulate a touch more than two frames of non-blank probability per token while the stronger overshoot penalty (`locked_weight: 0.10`) keeps longer holds legal without allowing extreme spikes, so durations can recover sooner without exploding blank runs.
 The per-token expected-duration guard then provides a second line of defence if the average improves but individual phonemes remain clipped.

 Decoding-time safeguards provide gentler blank suppression without distorting training.
 The beam-search configuration supports a temperature, blank penalty, insertion bonus, and lightweight length normalisation: